rebecabernal/JobOfferSearch/README.md

 " alt="tests screenshot" width="800"/>
 </p>

 <p align="center">These are all my tests passed.
-I tested the web, the API CRUD, the feedback CRUD, the FeedbackModel, also the create and edit view.</p>
+I tested the web, the API CRUD, the feedback CRUD and the FeedbackModel.</p>

 ***